SCIInstitute/Seg3D/README.md

 #### Windows Vista, 7, 8

 The current source code was optimized for use with Visual Studio (VS2013).
-The code should compile fine using the Visual Studio Express versions as well.
+The code should compile on Windows Vista, 7 and 8 using the Visual Studio Express versions as well.
 The code has not been tested under Cygwin or MinGW compilers.

-#### OS X
+#### Mac OS X

-The source code base was using under Xcode as well as using make/gcc and works for both environments.
+The source code base was built with Xcode as well as GNU Make and works for both environments on OS X 10.7+.

 #### Linux